AtilaIvich/gerador-de-tabuada/README.md

 # gerador-de-tabuada
-A game that generates multiplication math.
+A game that generates multiplication math

 [Click here to play the game](https://atilaivich.github.io/gerador-de-tabuada/)